wp-plugins/adrotate/readme.txt

 == Frequently Asked Questions ==

 We have a [knowledgebase](http://adrotateplugin.com/page/support.php).
-If that's not enough you can post a [ticket](http://adrotateplugin.com/page/support.php) and ask your question there!
+If that's not enough you can post on our [forum](http://adrotateplugin.com/page/support.php) and ask your question there!

 == Upgrade Notice ==

+= 3.6 =
+Adds i18n and various stats related bugfixes.

 = 3.5.1 =
 Fixes access roles for reports not saving.